markrogoyski/blog/y-factorial-python.md

 While this works, it doesn't look like factorial.
 It's almost something else, which just happens to compute factorial.

 Let's refactor it by extracting our the mind-bending inner call to `make_fact(make_fact)` and try to get back our regular factorial method.
 We can this by wrapping it in yet another lambda.
-This new lambda will take make_fact, and by executing that with the call to `make_fact(make_fact)` will have created a function that computes one recursive call of factorial, and then we pass that in to our originally-defined double lambda that takes in factorial as an argument and calls it directly with `n - 1`.
+This new lambda will take `make_fact`, and by executing that with the call to `make_fact(make_fact)` will have created a function that computes one recursive call of factorial, and then we pass that in to our originally-defined double lambda that takes in factorial as an argument and calls it directly with `n - 1`.

 ```python
 for x in (0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10):